Are you experiencing some good and not-so-great services/customer experiences that affect your level of trust with the business/company?

 They rebooked delivery for June 25th (yes, it came!) and can’t understand why the support supervisor noted six weeks out and supply chain issues when neither was true.

-After I contacted them on Twitter, Corporate office called and gave me 10% off total price with multiple promises that they’ll look into what happened.
+After I contacted them on Twitter, the Corporate office called and gave me 10% off total price with multiple promises that they’ll look into what happened.

 Sandy’s Thoughts: Corporate office knows I use social media (it’s how I was able to get to them) and, after my experience, want me to be as happy as possible not knowing if I’ll go back to social media detailing everything (yep, there’s more!).